 A simple hack to make sure that you don’t press that snooze button in your smartphone easily is to install applications that will require you to solve puzzles, take pictures, or do some activities before you can shut off your alarm.
 This way, you’ll be fully alert first before you decide to buy yourself a few minutes in bed again.

 Breakfast is not the most important meal of the day for no reason.
 It fuels the first few hours of your day, as well as some of the most energy-consuming such as your commute, or critical office tasks.
 Having a nutritious and well-balanced meal will give you the boost and focus you need early on.
 More importantly, having a proper breakfast every morning will result to better memory and concentration, lower bad cholesterol levels, and lower chances of getting chronic diseases such as diabetes, obesity, and other heart diseases.

 I spend a good 15 to 20 minutes every day to take a walk and grab some morning snacks.
 I’ve found it very helpful in clearing my thoughts and prepare to take my tasks head on.
+However, working in the midst of the COVID-19 pandemic made this impossible.
 While not everyone might find walking fun nor calming, you can do other activities like meditation, reading, painting, and even jogging to relax yourself before a strenuous day at work.
 Relaxing your mind gives you better concentration and focus in fulfilling your deliverables and other important activities for the next 8 hours.

-Skip checking your email once you get in the office and plan your day instead.
+Skip checking your email once you start your work and plan your day instead.
 While there are many ways to do prepare for the next eight hours or so, doing it your own way is the best method as it fits your unique workload and schedule.
 Just keep in mind these points in planning your workday: